-If you have a solid pine wine rack you can join another wine rack to it we can supply extra dowels in packs of 25.
+If you have a solid pine wine rack you can join another wine rack to it - we can supply extra dowels in packs of 25.

-How high can my wine rack be?
+How high can my wine racks be stacked?

 We recommend a maximum wine rack height of 20 bottles or approximately 2 metres (78 inches).
 This is a sensible height, as anything much higher than this becomes difficult to reach.